jieunjeong09/Seurat-2/README.md

 # Seurat-2

-Spacial transcriptomics
-# Vignette for single cell preliminary analysis
+# Vignette for spatial transcriptomic preliminary analysis

 ## The main source